-1 The decline in energy and GHG intensity is due in particular to the specifics of the asset classes (2023: only residential, 2022: including one hotel).
+The increase in energy and GHG intensity is due in particular to the specifics of the asset classes (2024: seven projects residential, one project office; 2023: only residential; 2022: including one hotel).
 Data source: energy certificates.

 Building certification

 - Certification for 100% of development projects based on DNGB, LEED Gold or BREEAM Excellent as a minimum standard beginning in 2022 - EU Taxonomy alignment for 100% of new developments in the office asset class by 2025